millsapjohn/chantx/lexer.typ

   let pass = true
   for neume in neumes {
     if neume.at(0) != "punctum" {
-      panic("only puncta allowed in joined groups")
+      panic("only puncta allowed in joined groups", neumes) }
-    }
     let mods = neume.at(2)
     if "virga_right" in mods {
-      panic("virgae not allowed in joined groups")
-    } else if "virga_left" in mods {
+      panic("virgae not allowed in joined groups", neumes) } else if "virga_left" in mods {
-      panic("virgae not allowed in joined groups")
-    } else {
+      panic("virgae not allowed in joined groups", neumes) } else {
-      continue
+      pass = true
     }
   }
 }